talbright/go-desk/README.md

 Desk.com APIv2 client implementation in Go (http://dev.desk.com/API)

-With over 200 API endpoints, the Desk API is a comprehensize one.
+With over 200 API endpoints, the Desk API is a comprehensive one.
 To check on which endpoints have been implemented, please see the [status](STATUS.md) page.